-The Buildings Department, in conjunction with the Local Law 97 Advisory Board, is convening eight new Climate Working Groups to assist the City with a wide range of implementation challenges related to the law.
-Among other aspects of the law, the Working Groups are examining the methods owners will use to report compliance with the law, the criteria for how building performance is measured, and challenges and solutions for specific building types, such as hospitals, commercial buildings, and rent-regulated buildings.
-These Working Groups are leveraging subject-matter experts in a variety of fields and assisting the Advisory Board by developing recommendations on how the City can best implement this first-of-its-kind greenhouse gas emission reduction law.
-Recommendations made by the Working Groups will be presented to the Advisory Board and Department of Buildings leadership, and due to the Mayor and City Council by January 1, 2023.
-Regular updates on their progress will be made available on this website.
+The Buildings Department, in conjunction with the Local Law 97 Advisory Board, convened eight Climate Working Groups to assist the City with a wide range of implementation challenges related to the law.
+Among other aspects of the law, the Working Groups examined the methods owners will use to report compliance with the law, the criteria for how building performance is measured, and challenges and solutions for specific building types, such as hospitals, commercial buildings, and rent-regulated buildings.
+These Working Groups leveraged subject-matter experts in a variety of fields and assisted the Advisory Boardby developing recommendations on how the City can best implement this first-of-its-kind greenhouse gas emission reduction law.
+Recommendations made by the Working Groups were presented to the Advisory Board and Department of Buildings leadership, and due to the Mayor and City Council by January 1, 2023.
+Read the report.

 In each of the eight Climate Working Groups, members focus on different factors that will be key to implementing energy efficiency retrofits citywide.
 Details of each group's focuses and specific missions are as follows: